pichotweb/website/content/tutorial/getting-started/learn-to/game-engine-basics/index.md

 Depending on your background, scripting language availability might turn out to be a big factor.
 Not everyone is willing to learn a new language from scratch.
 On the other hand, artists and non-coders might want prefer visual scripting languages.

 #### Customizability

 This is different from being an open source project which can be customized at the low level.
-Most game engines these days have a plug-in system in place that allows extensibility and customization of the workflow.
+Most game engines these days have a plugin system in place that allows extensibility and customization of the workflow.
 It's one factor to consider.

 #### Performance, storage and run-time memory